R-Chr/GlassMLIP/README.md

 - `300K_.dat` is the glass structure at 300K in the LAMMPS data format.
 - `md_stats.lammpstrj` is the final trajectory file at 300K from after quenching and relaxation.

-#### `Diffusion_dataset`
-Folder contains dataset for the diffusion screening of glass electrolytes.
-- `diffusion.pckl.gzip` is the diffusion dataset generated of all generated glasses.
-  - Contains atomic structures as `ase.Atoms` objects with corresponding diffusion properties, and calculated features for diffusion prediction.
-  - Load using: `df = pandas.read_pickle('diffusion.pckl.gzip', compression='gzip')`

 #### `potential`
 Potential files for the Grace/FS potential and training data and input files